 The Pharmaceutical Law does not allow for providing any material benefits connected with the purchase of medicinal products.
-In this respect regulatory authorities have challenged the activities of providing patients with items of small value (e.g. socks, cosmetics and cases for pills with no name of the product on it) while purchasing the medicinal products.
+In this respect, regulatory authorities have challenged the activities of providing patients with items of small value (e.g. socks, cosmetics products and cases for pills with no name stating the product inside it) while purchasing the medicinal products.
 Providing items that are not strictly related to the given medicinal product may be considered as unlawful.